hiro-9999/blog/.元宇宙/web3/Ethereum/Blockchain Developer.md

 Ethereum is a platform that allows you to code smart contracts in the Solidity language.
 Using it, you can compile your code into bytecode to be interpreted by the Ethereum Virtual Machine (EVM).

+### You will need Docker to be started before compiling using Truffle.
+Installing the Blockchain Dev Kit Extension on VS Code

 Notes
 1.
 https://code.visualstudio.com